gregdan3/sona-toki/README.md

 ### What's the deal with the tokenizers?

+The Toki Pona tokenizer `sonatoki.Tokenizers.WordTokenizer` has the goal of tokenizing statements such that every token either represents a word candidate ("toki", "mumumu") or a complete non-candidate ("..!", "123").
-The Toki Pona tokenizer `word_tokenize_tok` is very specific in always separating writing characters from punctuation, and leaving contiguous punctuation as contiguous- this is a level of precision that NLTK's English tokenizer does not want for several reasons, such as that English words can have "punctuation" characters in them.
+This design is highly undesirable for NLTK's English tokenizer because English words can have "punctuation" characters in them.

-Toki Pona doesn't have any mid-word symbols when rendered in the Latin alphabet, so a more aggressive tokenizer is highly desirable.
+But Toki Pona doesn't have any mid-word symbols when rendered in the Latin alphabet or in [Private Use Area Unicode characters](https://www.kreativekorp.com/ucsur/), so a more aggressive tokenizer is highly desirable.

-The other tokenizers are provided as a comparison case more than anything.
-I do not recommend their use.
+The goal of splitting into word candidates and non-candidates is important, because any [encoding of Toki Pona's logographic script](https://www.kreativekorp.com/ucsur/charts/sitelen.html) will require each character be split into its own token, where the default behavior would be to leave consecutive non-punctuation together.

 ### Aren't there a lot of false positives?

+Yes, depending on the filter you choose and how you apply it.
-Yes.
-It's up to you to use this tool responsibly on input you've done your best to clean, and better, use stronger filters before weaker ones.
+It's up to you to use this tool responsibly on input you've done your best to clean, such as by using stronger filters before weaker ones.
 For now though, here's a list of relevant false positives:

-- `ProperName` will errantly match text in languages without a capital/lowercase distinction, artificially inflating the scores.
+- `ProperName` will errantly match text in languages without a capital/lowercase distinction, artificially increasing scores.
 - `Alphabetic` will match a _lot_ of undesirable text- it essentially allows 14 letters of the English alphabet.
+For example, "I'm well" would match as _three_ words: "i", "m", "well".
+- `NimiPu` and other sets containing `a`, `mute`, `open`, and others will unavoidably match those words in English text too.

 ### Don't some of the cleaners/filters conflict?

-Yes.
-Some do so
+Yes, though not terribly much.

 - `ConsecutiveDuplicates` may errantly change a word's validity.
 For example, "manna" is phonotactically invalid in Toki Pona, but would become "mana" which is valid.
-- `ConsecutiveDuplicates` will not work correctly with syllabaries (alphabets, but representing a pair of consonant and vowel).
+- `ConsecutiveDuplicates` will not work correctly with syllabaries, though this should not change the validity of the analyzed word unless you attempt to dictionary match these words.
+- If you build your own `MemberFilter` with words that have capital letters or consecutive duplicates, they will never match unless you use `prep_dictionary`.

-You'll notice a _lot_ of these are troubles regarding the application of latin alphabet filters to non-latin text.
+You'll notice these are mostly casued by applying latin alphabet filters to non-latin text.
 Working on it!